softstack/ethereum-2.0-validator-setup-guide/README.md

 <img width="452" alt="image" src="https://user-images.githubusercontent.com/33572557/190449918-da7debac-4886-4081-ae1b-f59701a11cfb.png">

 ### 1.4 Initial Setup
-Once you got an email regarding the successful creation of the server, got to your dedicated server dashboard and start the initial setup.
+Once you got an email regarding the successful creation of the server, go to your dedicated server dashboard and start the initial setup.<br>
 **Go to:** https://www.ovh.com/manager/#/dedicated/server/..

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/33572557/190451473-a0326871-81a1-4eef-a076-da0c4b5e1a3c.png">